Jack-G-Smith/dnd/wild-beyond-witchlight/welcome.md

 ## Session Zero
 You will not have to prep a character until session zero.
 I will provide all character sheets and other things for character creation.
 ### Important Information to Consider
 **Feywild Campaign.** The adventure takes place mostly in the feywild.
-There will be a lot of wilderness exploration. </br> **Level 1-8.** The Adventure starts at 1st and ends as the characters reach 8th level.
-It will be a good idea to plan on playing characters that are fun at lower levels, instead of ones that aren't as fun until higher levels.</br>
+There will be a lot of wilderness exploration.<br /> **Level 1-8.** The Adventure starts at 1st and ends as the characters reach 8th level.
+It will be a good idea to plan on playing characters that are fun at lower levels, instead of ones that aren't as fun until higher levels.<br />
-**Darkly Whimsical.** The adventure draws from Alice in Wonderland and Brothers Grimm's Fairy Tales. </br> **Roleplay Emphasis.** All encounters within the adventure can be avoided or resolved without resorting to combat.
+**Darkly Whimsical.** The adventure draws from Alice in Wonderland and Brothers Grimm's Fairy Tales. <br /> **Roleplay Emphasis.** All encounters within the adventure can be avoided or resolved without resorting to combat.

 <img